 You know what, if you are so smart and hell bent on changing the person people perceive you to be – open a word document right this second.
 Type in the new behaviour change you’ve been thinking about whilst you read this (because I know you skipped step 2).
 Now, copy and paste it into your Facebook, Twitter, Instagram and every other single online platform you use on a daily basis.

 Truly terrifying stuff right, but then again, recognise this truth: If you want to be someone you’ve never been before, you need to do something you’ve never done before.

-So pick up the phone – declare to the world who you want to be today and forever.
+So pick up the phone – declare to the world who you want to be today.